Thein-Naing/workout-api-mern/README.md

 `[28] First we test in postman by fetching this workouts.
-It works fine becsuase we get user_id now and then we will update workouts controller getWorkouts function like that;`
+It works fine because we get user_id now and then we will update workouts controller getWorkouts function like that;`

     // Get all workouts.